derekkedziora/jekyll-demo/index.md

 ## Dark Mode Switch

-Read the [blog post](https://derekkedziora.com/blog/dark-mode-revisited) explaining how to add a dark mode switch to your Jekyll site.
+Read [my guide to dark mode](https://derekkedziora.com/blog/dark-mode-revisited) to see how I created the dark mode switch on this Jekyll site.

 Make sure you have the mode toggle on each page, otherwise you'll always display the system color preference.